avarga1/Data-Collector/README.md

 pairs.txt: a text file containing a list of stock tickers, one per line. target.txt: a text file containing a single stock ticker.
-You can then run the code using the following command:
+You can then run the code using the following command: see attached pairs.txt and target.txt files for their example of their formatting.

 Copy code
 `python data_grab.py`